Marge Schott: Cincinnati Reds

-She was also criticized for not spending the money it would have taken to build the Reds into contenders.
+Throughout her career, she gained reputation as one of the worst owners in baseball history, and perhaps sports history.
+She was criticized for not spending the money it would have taken to build the Reds into contenders.
 This "cheap" attitude was sometimes conveyed in her own statements.
 She would publicly comment on occasion about having to pay players while they were on the disabled list, notably World Series hero José Rijo (who had an elbow injury), about whom she once complained of "paying three million dollars to sit on his butt."
+She also maintained one of the smallest and lowest paid front office staffs in the major leagues; it was said to turn the heat down and lights off to save electricity.